louisabraham/copypasta-data/README.md

 [here](https://github.com/keras-team/keras/blob/master/examples/lstm_text_generation.py)
 to run on our dataset.

-I use two layers of GRU (Gated Recurrent Units) instead of LSTM, with .5 Dropout layers between them.
+I use two layers of Bidirectional GRU (Gated Recurrent Units) instead of LSTM, with .5 Dropout layers between them.
 Here is the summary:

     _________________________________________________________________